GoogleChrome/web.dev/src/site/content/en/layout/intrinsic-layout-overview/index.md

   <img src="https://media3.giphy.com/media/26FLdmIp6wJr91JAI/giphy.gif?cid=3640f6095c9541ae7945334751d09c8b" alt="Patrick Star admiring with floating hearts">
 </figure>

-So **stoooooked** on this approach to layout!
+#### So **stoooooked** on this approach to layout!

 I've been exploring, building and prototyping with it, and it's certainly a **"new era of layout"** we're in!
-I must **share the joy and learnings I've acquired** through these endeavors and research.
+I must **share the joy and power I've acquired** through these endeavors and research.
+Do you like joy and power? lol, hopefully this guide delivers.

 <br>

-## 🤔 Why "intrinsic"?
+## Why "intrinsic"? 🤔
-This may look familiar 😂, it's the result of an extrinsic approach to layout, and it's something we'll be seeking to avoid throughout the guide:
+This may look familiar 😂, it's the result of an extrinsic approach to layout:

 <p class="codepen" data-height="401" data-theme-id="dark" data-default-tab="result" data-user="brundolf" data-slug-hash="gRaREv" style="height: 401px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="CSS is Awesome">
   <span>See the Pen <a href="https://codepen.io/brundolf/pen/gRaREv/">